-This is the second of three guest posts in a series by Michael Compitello ’11MMA, a member of the Yale Percussion Group
+This is a guest post by Michael Compitello '11MMA, a member of the Yale Percussion Group

 Each player's instrument consists of seven pieces of wood, ranging from high to low.
 The top three notes of each instrument must match from player to player, but then should diverge progressively in pitch and tone – i.e., the middle note of each instrument should be close to the same for each player, but the lowest note should be quite different.

 Throughout the first movement, we play frequently in unison or close to it.
 However, despite the synchronicity of our gestures, each players’ own pitches of wood mean that we are never actually together in pitch except for the top three woodblocks.
 Here, it feels like David is riffing on the cognitive dissonance between the visual and sonic experience: we look the same, but sound different.